anbangzhang/5010-project-anbangzhang/README.md

  **Run 1**

- * Start the program with `mansion.txt` as the world specification and `3` as the turn amount.
+ * Start the program with `./world specification/mansion.txt` as the world specification and `2` as the turn amount.

- * Create a human-controlled player, its name is `Adam`, its starting space index is `8`, it has unlimited weapon limit.

- * Create a computer-controlled player, its name is `Eve`, its starting space index is `6`, its weapon limit is `2`.
+ * Create a human-controlled player, its name is `Human`, its starting space index is `0`, its weapon limit is `4`.

- * Creating a computer-controlled player failed due to repeated name, its name is `Eve`, its starting space index is `4`, its weapon limit is `2`.
+ * Create a computer-controlled player, its name is `Computer`, its starting space index is `1`, its weapon limit is `2`.

  * Quit player creation process.

- * Display all the spaces in the world.
+ * Start the game.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

+ * In the 1st turn, human-controlled player `Human` attacks the target without a weapon, causing `1` damage.

+ * In the 1st turn, computer-controlled player `Computer` picks up the weapon `Billiard Cue`.

+ * The target moves to `Billiard Room` and the pet moves to `Drawing Room`.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

- * Display the details of 2nd space in the world.
+ * In the 2nd turn, human-controlled player `Human` picks up the weapon `Revolver`.

- * Generate a graphical image at `res/` directory.

- * Quit the program.
+ * In the 2nd turn, computer-controlled player `Computer` attacks the target with weapon `Billiard Cue`, causing `2` damage, the target died.

+ * The game ends, display the winner computer-controlled player `Computer`, the pet position and evidences.
+Each player's detail is displayed.

  **Run 2**

- * Start the program with `mansion.txt` as the world specification and `3` as the turn amount.
+ * Start the program with `./world specification/mansion.txt` as the world specification and `2` as the turn amount.

- * Create a human-controlled player, its name is `Adam`, its starting space index is `8`, it has unlimited weapon limit.

- * Create a human-controlled player, its name is `Eve`, its starting space index is `4`, its weapon limit is `2`.
+ * Create a computer-controlled player, its name is `Computer`, its starting space index is `0`, its weapon limit is `2`.

- * Create a computer-controlled player, its name is `Arthur`, its starting space index is `1`, its weapon limit is `4`.
+ * Create a human-controlled player, its name is `Human`, its starting space index is `0`, its weapon limit is `3`.

  * Quit player creation process.

  * Start the game.

- * At each turn for the player, the player's detail is displayed.
+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

+ * In the 1st turn, computer-controlled player `Computer` attacks the target without a weapon, causing `1` damage.

- * In the 1st turn, human-controlled player `Adam` picks up the weapon `Crepe Pan`.
+ * In the 1st turn, human-controlled player `Human` picks up the weapon `Billiard Cue`.

+ * The target moves to `Billiard Room` and the pet moves to `Drawing Room`.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

+ * In the 2nd turn, computer-controlled player `Computer` picks up the weapon `Revolver`.

+ * In the 2nd turn, human-controlled player `Human` attacks the target with weapon `Billiard Cue`, causing `2` damage, the target died.

+ * The game ends, display the winner human-controlled player `Human`, the pet position and evidences.
+Each player's detail is displayed.

+ **Run 3**

+ * Start the program with `./world specification/mansion.txt` as the world specification and `2` as the turn amount.

+ * Create a human-controlled player, its name is `Human1`, its starting space index is `0`, its weapon limit is `5`.

+ * Create a human-controlled player, its name is `Human2`, its starting space index is `0`, its weapon limit is `6`.

+ * Create a computer-controlled player, its name is `Computer1`, its starting space index is `1`, its weapon limit is `4`.

+ * Create a computer-controlled player, its name is `Computer2`, its starting space index is `1`, its weapon limit is `2`.

+ * Quit player creation process.

+ * Start the game.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

- * In the 1st turn, human-controlled player `Eve` fails to pick up the weapon `Trowel`, then picks up the weapon `Letter Opener`.
+ * In the 1st turn, human-controlled player `Human1` fails to attack the target without a weapon, because the attack is seen by player `Human2` in the same space.

+ * In the 1st turn, human-controlled player `Human2` looks around the space, the information of current space and its neighbors are displayed.

+ * In the 1st turn, computer-controlled player `Computer1` picks up the weapon `Billiard Cue`.

- * In the 1st turn, computer-controlled player `Arthur` looks around the space.
+ * In the 1st turn, computer-controlled player `Computer2` looks around the space, the information of current space and its neighbors are displayed, but the space `Armory` is not visible because the pet is in it.

+ * The target moves to `Billiard Room` and the pet moves to `Drawing Room`.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

- * In the 2nd turn, human-controlled player `Adam` moves to a neighbor space `Wine Cellar`.
+ * In the 2nd turn, human-controlled player `Human1` moves the pet to space `Dining Hall`.

- * In the 2nd turn, human-controlled player `Eve` moves to a neighbor space `Wine Cellar`.
+ * In the 2nd turn, human-controlled player `Human2` moves to space `Drawing Room`.

+ * In the 2nd turn, computer-controlled player `Computer1` fails to attack the target with weapon `Billiard Cue`, because the attack is seen by player `Computer2` in the same space.

- * In the 2nd turn, computer-controlled player `Arthur` looks around the space.
+ * In the 2nd turn, computer-controlled player `Computer2` fails to attack the target without a weapon, because the attack is seen by player `Computer1` in the same space.

+ * The target moves to `Carriage House` and the pet moves to `Wine Cellar`.

+ * The game ends, the target escaped with health `3`, no winner, the pet position and evidences are displayed.
+Each player's detail is displayed.

+ **Run 4**

+ * Start the program with `./world specification/mansion.txt` as the world specification and `2` as the turn amount.

+ * Create a computer-controlled player, its name is `Computer1`, its starting space index is `3`, its weapon limit is `4`.

+ * Create a computer-controlled player, its name is `Computer2`, its starting space index is `1`, its weapon limit is `2`.

+ * Create a human-controlled player, its name is `Human`, its starting space index is `0`, its weapon limit is `2`.

+ * Quit player creation process.

+ * Start the game.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

- * In the 3rd turn, human-controlled player `Adam` looks around the space.
+ * In the 1st turn, computer-controlled player `Computer1` looks around the space, the information of current space and its neighbors are displayed, but the space `Armory` is not visible because the pet is in it.

- * In the 3rd turn, human-controlled player `Eve` picks up the weapon `Rat Poison`.
+ * In the 1st turn, computer-controlled player `Computer2` picks up the weapon `Billiard Cue`.

+ * In the 1st turn, human-controlled player `Human1` moves the pet to space `Winter Garden`.

+ * The target moves to `Billiard Room` and the pet moves to `Piazza`.

+ * At the start of each turn of the game, the target's detail, the pet and evidences are displayed.

- * In the 3rd turn, computer-controlled player `Arthur` looks around the space.
+ * In the 2nd turn, computer-controlled player `Computer1` looks around the space, the information of current space and its neighbors are displayed.

+ * In the 2nd turn, computer-controlled player `Computer2` fails to attack the target with weapon `Billiard Cue`, because the attack is seen by player `Computer1` from the neighbor space.

+ * In the 2nd turn, human-controlled player `Human` moves to space `Drawing Room`.

+ * The target moves to `Carriage House` and the pet moves to `Hedge Maze`.

- * The game ends, each player's detail is displayed.
+ * The game ends, the target escaped with health `3`, no winner, the pet position and evidences are displayed.
+Each player's detail is displayed.

  # Game Instructions